Support for businesses through Coronavirus (COVID-19).

 - From April, Local Housing Allowance rates will pay for at least 30% of market rents in each area

-- Mortgage lenders will offer a three month payment holiday to borrowers who find they are unable to pay their mortgage, without effecting their credit rating
+- Mortgage lenders will offer a six month payment holiday to borrowers who find they are unable to pay their mortgage, without effecting their credit rating

 - A ban has been introduced on evictions and protection increased for renters